Syntax for EAS Workflows

 Note: Either message or payload needs to be provided, but not both.

-slack_hook_urlstringThe URL of the previously configured Slack webhook URL, which will post your message to the specified channel.
-You can provide the plain URL like slack_hook_url: 'https://hooks.slack.com/services/[rest_of_hook_url]', use EAS secrets like slack_hook_url: ${{ eas.env.ANOTHER_SLACK_HOOK_URL }}, or set the SLACK_HOOK_URL secret, which will serve as a default webhook URL (in this last case, there is no need to provide slack_hook_url input).
+slack_hook_urlstringThe previously configured Slack webhook URL, which will post your message to the specified channel.
+You can provide the plain URL like slack_hook_url: 'https://hooks.slack.com/services/[rest_of_hook_url]', use EAS secrets like slack_hook_url: ${{ eas.env.ANOTHER_SLACK_HOOK_URL }}, or set the SLACK_HOOK_URL secret, which will serve as a default webhook URL (in this last case, there is no need to provide the slack_hook_url property).

 eas/send_slack_message source code